 Writer: Emily Halpern, Sarah Haskins

 Cast: Beanie Feldstein, Kaitlyn Dever

-A pair of overachieving high school seniors living in the friendless suburbs of Austin (Texas) realize they’re about to go off to different colleges.
-They decide it’s time for a night out–their last hurrah before becoming adults.
+Olivia Wilde’s directorial debut booksmart is about a pair of overachieving high school seniors living in the friendless suburbs of Austin (Texas).
+When they realize they’re about to go off to different colleges, they decide it’s time for a night out–their last hurrah before becoming adults.
 The question is, where are their respective parents going to let them stay?
 And how drunk will they have to get there?
 Alongside smart-girl jocks and rebel cool girls alike, these two friends use every resource at hand as they set out on an epic mission through Texas that pits good versus evil in one outrageous showdown after another.

 Another Round (2020)

 Cast: Aisha Dee

 Another Round is one of the best comedies on Hulu.
 It is a comedy about two best friends who navigate life, love and social media.
 One’s an idealistic perfectionist; the other has given up on trying to impress anyone.
 They both know they need each other… but does anybody else?
 It explores what it means to be female today – how we present ourselves online vs. offline, our ever-changing roles in society, disliking the person we’ve become over time despite only wanting to be happy.
 And whether or not this one perfect friend could make everything okay again if she came back into their lives for good.